I. What is a Double Entendre?

 V. Examples of Double Entendre in Popular Culture

 You’ve probably heard the one-line joke “that’s what she said” many times.
-It’s a staple in the mockumentary TV series The Office, where boss Michael Scott can’t resist saying it whenever something could be even the slightest bit racy, like in these clips:
+It’s a staple in the mockumentary TV series The Office, where boss Michael Scott can’t resist saying it whenever something could be even the slightest bit racy.

 This is joke is a great example of double entendre—on their own, the words said before it have an ordinary meaning, but once you add “that’s what she said,” it turns those common words into a dirty joke.